geocarlos/javafxhelperscripts/README.md

 They have been tested with OpenJDK 12 and JavaFX SDK 11.0.2

-These are my JDK settings in VS Code `settings.json`:

-`"java.dependency.packagePresentation": "hierarchical",`
-`"java.home": "/usr/lib/jvm/jdk-12.0.2"`

-(This may be helpful in case you have not set it yet.)

 Considering you have downloaded JavaFX SDK,

 - Place these scripts in your JavaFX project directory